Author has written 23 stories for Romance, Fantasy, and General.

 So now if the dishes don’t get done or the laundry washed or the floor vacuumed or dinner started (not that I ever start dinner), even if I spend the eight hours in the same position, people don’t looked at me sadly and worry.
 I just smile and say, "Sorry about the -whatever-, I wrote five thousand words today."

-And the reason why I might not have put up anything today at my.
+And the reason why I might not have put up anything today at my homepage.